Easy-Systems/documentations/docusaurus/blog/community/meet-the-team.md

 <!-- truncate -->
 We are a small team of developers and designers who are passionate about creating the best experience for you.
 We are always working hard to bring you the best features and updates.

-## Core-Team
+## Sr. Developement
-_The core team consists of the lead developers and the executives and is responsible for the central development and management of the company._
+The Sr. Developement team consists of the lead developers and is responsible for the central development and management of the company._

-_The tasks range from leading the company to recruiting new staff._
+_The tasks range from leading the company to maintaining the core software._
 ### SpaceDev
 ### Tim
+### Felixprogram

+## Developer
+_They are responsible for the development and maintenance of the company's software._

+_The tasks range from developing new features to fixing bugs._
 ### Tay

-### Felixprogram
+## Management
+_They are responsible for the management of the company and the coordination of the team._

+_The tasks range from managing the team to coordinating internal processes._
 ### Melon
 > Hey there,
 > I'm melon _(he/him)_, located near Berlin (Germany 🇩🇪)  and **Developer & Manager** here at **EasySystems**.
 Also I'm passionate about creating the best experience for you and always working hard to bring you the best features and updates.